VaderNgo/Message-Broker-RabbitMQ-NodeJs/README.md

 ## 🚀 Overview

 Message brokers like RabbitMQ facilitate communication between applications by enabling asynchronous messaging.
-This project showcases a basic scenario where messages are exchanged between a producer and a consumer using RabbitMQ.
+This project showcases a basic scenario where messages are exchanged between a sender and a receiver using RabbitMQ.

 ## 🛠️ Prerequisites